zammad/zammad-admin-documentation/manage/webhook/add.rst

       .. warning::

-         Setting webhooks to inactive that are used by triggers or schedulers will not run.
-If triggers or schedulers have other actions configured as well they'll still be executed.
+         Inactive webhooks used by triggers or schedulers will not be fired.
+If triggers or schedulers have other actions configured as well they will still be executed.